axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    - In above example, we are still coupling the code that uses a structure to implementation of the module.
    - Try to use accessor functions wherever possible.
 This will make future changes easier.
 ETC!

+   - Meyer's Uniform Access Principle
+   > All services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation.

    ### Representational Duplication
    TODO